 By the time I hit 30, I knew there had to be more to life, so I thought about what I liked.

-that was what I was googling – I didn’t even know the proper name for a baby nurse.
-And so, with the help of google, I discovered midwifery, which sounded far more appealing than nursing, so I thought ‘let’s give it a go!’
+I loved travel – and nursing was a profession that was worldwide.
+But I still wasn’t sold on general nursing.
+I also like babies – so I though âmaybe I could be a nursery nurseâ ⊠that was what I was googling – I didn’t even know the proper name for a baby nurse.
+And so, with the help of google, I discovered midwifery, which sounded far more appealing than nursing, so I thought âlet’s give it a go!â

-Was I smart enough?
+At the ripe age of 34, I set about applying to study full-time.
+My previous degree was over 10 years old and all my friends were reaching high points in their careers and here I was about to start it all again with a 4 year full-time course.
+So many doubts played on my mind⊠Was I smart enough?
 Was I going to be the weird old mature age student?
 How could we afford it?
 What if I hated it?
 4 years is a long time…but I knew that 4 years would pass regardless, and if I didn’t do the course, where would I be?
 The thought of remaining in my soul-destroying office job was enough to make me take a chance.

 When and where did you do nursing training?